 Sharks have always fascinated me ever since I was a little girl.
 In fact, my very first scientific report was on the hammerhead shark in fourth grade.

 My mind was running wild while reading over all of the fascinating shark encounter reports.
-It was a welcome reprieve to get away from all of the chaos that is happening in the world right now.
+It was a welcome reprieve to get away from all of the chaos in the world right now.

 So, I thought, why not document the various shark sightings/ encounters for San Diego County, beach by beach?
 It would make for a great addition to my website, as well as for my curiosity.